 Cello Carrots

-The kind of carrots you’ll find in plastic bags, with wider tops and tapered bottoms, cello carrots are sweet and can be enjoyed raw, roasted, or pickled.
+The kind of carrots you’ll find in plastic bags, with wider tops and tapered bottoms, cello carrots are sweet and can be for eating raw, roasting, or pickling.

-Don’t leave peppers by the wayside this summer!
-Green peppers are in season and are delicious with a little char on them from the grill!
+Don’t leave bell peppers by the wayside this summer.
+Green bell peppers are in season and are delicious with a little char on them from the grill!

 Potatoes